¨I am not giving up. I am just starting over.¨

 I Feel Like I Have Been on a Long, Slow Journey to Accept the Idea of Becoming a Full-Time Expat

 Being a genuinely nomadic person has changed me in many ways.
-I am used to the challenges and the excitement of moving.
-It is difficult for me to settle down in one place.
+I am used to the challenges and the excitement of moving, and it is difficult for me to settle down in one place.

 Since high school, I have moved 20 times and spent nearly eleven years on the road.
 (Though most moves were within California, I also have lived in four foreign countries and the US Midwest).
 I have become addicted to the call of new adventures and discoveries that a nomadic life affords.
 It took me almost four years after I bought my house to be ready and willing to settle down in Merida.